juanpoch/juanpoch/README.md

   Pentester with 3+ years of experience in web application, infrastructure, and Active Directory security assessments.
-  Currently at Movistar Argentina (Telefónica) · Ethical Hacking Instructor @ educaciónIT.
+  Currently at Movistar Argentina (Telefónica) · Ethical Hacking Instructor @ educacionIT.

 ## About me